tman8667/Destiny2ArmorTool/README.md

 stat.
 Every 10 stat points on the total increases the effect of each stat up to a total of 100, above which additional stat points do not give any more effect.

-The application will show every stat total from each combination of armor.
+The application will show the stat total from each armor set and allows the user to compare them.
 It is worth noting that applications like this already exist and allow users to log into their account and pull character data from the Destiny API, but I'll be creating my own version that is a little more basic and requires manual entry of armor pieces and stat values.
-The user will also be able to filter the results for instance to only look at combinations that have more than 70 intellect for instance.
+The user will also be able to filter the results to only compare specific stat values.

 This application would be used by Destiny 2 players, but probably mostly by hardcore players that care a lot about perfecting their build and min/maxing